-Definition: What is meant by insulation testing
+Definition: What is meant by insulation testing?

 Insulation testing means the systematic verification of the electrical insulation of components, assemblies, and devices.
 It tests the properties by which insulating materials reliably prevent electric currents: insulation resistance, dielectric strength, leakage and stray currents, as well as behavior under humidity, contamination, and temperature.
 Typical test objects include motor windings of hydraulic power pack units, device supply leads, plug connections, control lines of hand-held controls, valve coils, mobile distributors, and protective components that are used together with products from Darda GmbH on the construction site.
+Measured values are typically in the megaohm to gigaohm range and gain significance only when referenced to defined environmental and test conditions.

 Objectives and benefits of insulation testing on construction sites